 - Is neither violent nor significantly behaviorally or psychologically disturbed (requiring a more highly structured program or hospitalization).

-- Has potential for completing 100-150 days of intensive residential treatment.
+- Has potential for completing a minimum of 3 months of treatment.

 - Has cognitive ability to process program information and behavioral dynamics.

 - Family participation in family sessions is required while the child is in treatment.